Modeling unsteady loads on wind-turbine blade sections from periodic structural oscillations and impinging gusts: Theoretical Model

 which represents the equivalent lift amplitude under the assumption that the lift is solely a function of the instantaneous angle of attack ($\alpha$) and varies as $C_l = 2\pi\alpha$ in accordance with 2D thin-airfoil theory.
-This normalization gives a transfer-function form,

-which yields gain and phase predictions for a periodic disturbance.
-For both the Sears and Theodorsen functions, any disturbance with nonzero frequency returns a gain that is less than one, implying that, in the small-amplitude regime, no amplification is expected.
+This normalization gives a transfer-function form, $h = L/L_{qs}$, which yields gain and phase predictions for a periodic disturbance.

-By adding Equations \ref{eqn:L_theo} and \ref{eqn:L_gust}, we obtain a potential-flow model for the unsteady lift of an oscillating airfoil in a periodic transverse gust:
+In brief, the linear nature of this modeling framework implies that the full problem can be modeled by a combination of the Sears and Theodorsen functions.
+By adding Equations \ref{eqn:L_theo} and \ref{eqn:L_gust}, we obtain a potential-flow model for the unsteady lift of an oscillating airfoil in a periodic transverse gust, i.e.\ $L_{dyn} = L_p + L_g$.
 Note that this function is formulated for sinusoidal variations in pitch and plunge and a cosine profile for the gust velocity.
 Adjustments can be made to represent other phase relationships between the three perturbations.
+For both components, any disturbance with nonzero frequency returns a gain that is less than one, implying that, in the small-amplitude regime, no amplification is expected.